 And all of the above is needed just to track the expense side of your business.
 What about incoming cash?
 For your existing customers it’s vital to know how much they owe you, how quickly they pay their invoices, and how much you have yet to collect.
 For new customers understanding how quickly your bookings and pipeline turn into cash collections is critical to understanding how long your runway will last.

-Let’s be clear: Having a good grasp on runway does involve understanding historic spend and collections.
+Let’s be clear: Having a good grasp on your small business runway does involve understanding historic spend and collections.
 But it also requires projecting and planning for future spend and future collections.
 You should have an informed view of what’s happened historically while also factoring in what might happen next month, next quarter, or next year.

+So what goes into how to calculate runway?
 In the past, to do this well, you needed complicated Excel models—several of them, if you want to plan for different scenarios.
 Not only is creating and maintaining these a huge time suck, but interpretation is usually only understood by the folks who built the model, leaving the rest of the business with no choice but to accept the models at face value.

-Runway is a moving target.
+Oftentimes, a runway for startups is a moving target.
 It changes as your business changes, which is daily.
 To navigate it properly, you need a compass that can constantly guide you in the right direction as the landscape around you shifts.

 Mosaic plugs into all of your financial systems to aggregate, categorize, and calculate your cash inflows and outflows.
 Not only does Mosaic automate your runway calculations and keep them up to date in real time, the software also helps you build forward-looking, scenario-based financial models which show how future plans will affect your runway.

 While others are playing checkers, calculating their runway using blunt historical averages, Mosaic allows you to play chess by dynamically calculating your runway based on historical spend while also factoring in your future plans so you can understand your business as it evolves.